AI4Finance-Foundation/RLSolver/helloworld/maxcut/readme.md

 ## Generate synthetic data

-If you want to generate a graph with n nodes and m edges, you can use the function __generate_write_symmetric_adjacency_matrix_and_networkx_graph(n, m)__ in utils.py, which returns the adjacency_matrix and a [networkx](https://networkx.org/documentation/stable/reference/introduction.html) graph, and the graph will be written to a file syn_n_m.txt of the folder "data".
+If the above dataset is not satisfied, you can generate a graph with n nodes and m edges, i.e., using the function __generate_write_symmetric_adjacency_matrix_and_networkx_graph(n, m)__ in utils.py.
+It returns an adjacency_matrix and a [networkx](https://networkx.org/documentation/stable/reference/introduction.html) graph, and the graph will be written to a file "syn_n_m.txt" of the folder "data".

 ## Read data